tlvu2697/mediaeval-18--medico-multimedia/README.md

 1. ***Classification of diseases and findings***.
 Design and implement classifiers to predict the annotations of medical experts.
 2. ***Fast and efficient classification***.
 Design and implement a classifier that minimize that minimize the processing time and also the training data requirements.
-3. ***Basic Reporting (exploratory/optional)***.
+3. ***Basic Reporting*** (exploratory/optional).
 Summarization of a video in terms of how many different diseases and findings have occurred.
 For example, if the same polyp occurs twice it should only be counted one time for the summary.
-4. ***Advanced reporting (exploratory/optional)***.
+4. ***Advanced reporting*** (exploratory/optional).
 Automatically create a text-report for a physician for three video cases.
-When the task data is released, we will provide some examples, and a detailed description of what the medical experts do with the report (+ a definition of what a text report is and what should capture and how).
+When the task data is released, we will provide some examples, and a detailed description of what the medical experts do with the report (a definition of what a text report is and what should capture and how).

 The dataset is publicly available for participants and other multimedia researchers without any restriction.